Subhashree75/Subhashree75/README.md

 # Hi there, I'm Subhashree Dash
 ## About Me

-Embedded Firmware Engineer with 2+ years of experience Working with Embedded C, STM32, and Infineon XMC Microcontrollers Experienced in I2C, SPI, UART, CAN, RS485, and BLE-based OTA Updates Currently learning about AI and RAG
+Embedded Firmware Engineer with almost 3 years of experience Working with Embedded C, STM32, and Infineon XMC Microcontrollers Experienced in I2C, SPI, UART, CAN, RS485, and BLE-based OTA Updates Currently learning about AI and RAG